 Learning PowerShell is also useful for another kind of security: job security.
 Employers are looking for people with these skills.
-You don't have to know any PowerShell to attend the course, we will learn it together.
+You don't have to know any PowerShell to attend the course; we will learn it together.
 About half the labs during the week are PowerShell, while the rest use graphical security tools.
+PowerShell is free and open source on GitHub for Linux and Mac OS, too.